barlog-m/spt-andern/README.md

 `WeeklyBossEventDisable` disables weekly boss 100% spawn event

+`CheeseQuests` disables gear and weapon conditions for same quests.
+For example DMR allowed for any quest required bolt action rifle.

 ## Installation

 Put folder `BarlogM-Andern` from zip file into your `user/mods` folder

 ## Known issues

--   Mod does not work with any mod thats alternate bot inventory
+-   Mod does not work with any mod that alternate bot inventory